DinoChiesa/Apigee-Sample-Jwt-Bearer-Token-Exchange/README.md

 ## Dependencies

+You need Apigee X to try out this sample.

 The helper scripts used here depend on various unix-ish utilities {npm and node, sed and tr, jq, openssl}, and also the bash shell.
 If you want to invoke calls, you need curl.
-You can do all the setup and testing without these tools, if you like.
+You can do all the setup and testing without these tools, if you like, but I don't provide specific instructions here for doing so.

 ## The Proxy Endpoint